Histamine Intolerance Natural Treatments

-Anti-histamines like Zyrtec, Allegra and Benadryl have almost become staples in every American’s cabinet.
-(Even though they cause liver damage) Whether its seasonal allergies or food allergies most people are familiar with the relief one gets from taking an antihistamine.
+Anti-histamines like Zyrtec, Allegra and Benadryl have almost become staples in every American’s medicine cabinet.
+(Even though they cause liver damage.)
+Whether its seasonal allergies or food allergies most people are familiar with the relief one gets from taking an antihistamine.
+In the case of histamine intolerance, medications often seem to do little about the symptoms associated with it.
+This is especially true when someone is dealing with food intolerances related to histamine intolerance.

-What most people don’t know is that histamine is an important transmitter in the nervous system, immune system (allergies) and is also required for proper digestion.
+What most people don’t know is that histamine is an important transmitter in the nervous system & immune system (allergies) and is also required for proper digestion.
+But what happens when this system gets out of control?

 The role of histamine is to produce an immediate inflammatory response.

 The new term histamine intolerance has been circulating the internet, but this is something any nutritional biochemist has known about for many years.
-Histamine intolerance refers to elevated levels of histamine which can affect your gut, lungs, skin, brain and heart and is often the cause of many vague symptoms and especially in difficult cases of migraines.
+Histamine intolerance refers to elevated levels of histamine which can affect your gut, lungs, skin, brain and heart and is often the cause of many vague symptoms that are hard to pinpoint and histamine is especially in difficult cases of migraines.
 Histamine intolerance can be broken down into two major components:

 - Overproduction of histamine (an unhealthy situation)